-Transportation planners held public meetings in West Valley City and Ogden on Wednesday night to address concerns.
+Transportation planners held public meetings in Salt Lake City on Thursday morning and in West Valley City and Ogden on Wednesday night to address concerns.
 Most people were resigned to the fact the 2002 Winter Games will disrupt their driving habits for 17 days and basically wanted to know how to get around.

 "We'll just have to deal with it.
 It's the Olympics.
 You have to deal with it," said Patricia Rapp, a school bus driver whose route to Kearns High School will put her in the middle of Utah Olympic Oval congestion.